 Our fall field trip offerings are listed below.
 The accompanying lessons plans are a sample of the lessons present and the content of each field Trip my vary slightly based on the instructor presenting and individual class needs.
-To customize a lesson or additional content not listed please contact the Field Trip Coordinator
+To customize a lesson or additional content not listed please contact the CSEO Director

-Field trips are available to schools all public, private and home schools.
+Field trips are available to all public, private and home schools.

 Pre-K & Kindergarten

 Sense Detectives Duration: ½ hour-1hour

 By listening carefully and looking closely, students use their senses to interpret the world around them as they discover the living and nonliving parts of the forest.
 After identifying what all living things need to survive, students will search the forest for some of these needs.
 Standards addressed: K-LS1-1, K-ESS2-2, K-ESS2-1

 Bird Migration Duration: 1-1.5 hours